JayM2510/JayM2510/README.md

 # Jayaditya Mishra

-Creative, Hard-Working Computer Science student anticipating graduation in April 2024.
-Seeking an internship to apply and grow my experience with App Development and building Flutter Apps for non-technical users.
-Adept at working effectively in fast-paced, deadline-driven settings that demand strong organizational and analytical skills.
+Creative and hard-working Computer Science student currently pursuing M.Tech in CSE at IIIT Delhi (anticipated graduation: 2027).
+Experienced in app development with a strong focus on building intuitive Flutter applications for non-technical users.
+Adept at working effectively in fast-paced, deadline-driven environments requiring strong analytical and organizational skills.

 # Skills :